Codezilla-21/sweetHome/requirments.md

 ## Vision
 ### What is the vision for this product?
-- Finding homes for rent and buying is easier than usual
+- Finding homes for rent and buy is easier than usual

 ### What pain point does this project solve?
 - That helps the user to find the house he's looking for, (either to buy or to rent)